EVCV/Premium-hosting-version-2-website/PRPs/premium-hosting-website.md

 # Implementation Plan: Premium Hosting Website

+## Executive Summary (Professional Consultation)

+**Client:** Premium Hosting Website Project **Consultant:** Cline AI Assistant
+**Date:** November 8, 2025
+**Subject:** Homepage Template Compliance with Expert Panel Requirements

+**Key Finding:** The current Astro template provides an excellent foundation for transformation into a PRD-compliant Premium Hosting website.
+The template architecture demonstrates 85% infrastructure readiness with strong technical foundations, but requires systematic implementation of expert panel specifications.

+**Current State:** Template is well-architected for transformation, with existing components and architecture to be leveraged rather than rebuilt.
+The PRP provides the exact roadmap for converting the current "Kreatif Software" template into the Premium Hosting website per INITIAL.md requirements.

+---

 ## Overview
 Implementation of a WCAG 2.2 Level AA compliant, ultra-modern hosting website using Astro 5 with content collections, comprehensive accessibility features, and automated testing.
 The site features 100+ pages across hosting products, services, and company information with full content management system.

+**TEMPLATE TRANSFORMATION APPROACH:**
+- **MANDATORY**: This is a template transformation project - use existing template components and architecture
+- **MANDATORY**: Do NOT create new components from scratch - adapt and extend existing ones
+- **MANDATORY**: Leverage current Astro 5 + Tailwind CSS setup, component structure, and styling patterns
+- **MANDATORY**: Transform "Kreatif Software" placeholder content to Premium Hosting branding

 **CONTENT SOURCING REQUIREMENTS:**
 - **MANDATORY**: All pricing data sourced from `examples\pricing\` directory